 - Repairing floor, wall and ceiling surfaces

 - Installing drywall and painting

 - Using green building techniques to reduce resources, increase durability of structures, improve indoor air quality and conserve energy and water

 - Depending on geographic location, students also may learn the basics of heating, ventilation and air conditioning (HVAC), how to install and maintain solar systems or weatherization techniques like reading an energy audit.

-327 Careers graduates earn about $10 to $12 an hour in their first maintenance job.
+Second Chance Jobs graduates earn about $10 to $12 an hour in their first maintenance job.
 As skills are expanded through our full apprenticeships or on the job training, so are career options.
 Pay increases significantly also after becoming fully certified.

 - Remodeling Contractor

 - Facility Manager